The ultimate Gravity SMTP guide: Everything you need to know

 Here’s a quick guide on how to migrate WP Mail SMTP to Gravity SMTP…

-1. Install and Activate the Gravity SMTP Plugin
+1. Install and activate the Gravity SMTP plugin

 To get started, install and activate the Gravity SMTP plugin on the site where you’re using WP Mail SMTP.